openstack-archive/os-loganalyze/README.rst

 ------------
 Next steps, roughly in order

-* support keystone logs
-* support devstack console logs
-* support swift logs
+* support swift logs (timestamp linking only, no sevs in swift logs)
-* bail out early if we find a log we don't understand (filtering by name is probably appropriate to begin with)
 * provide links to logstash for request streams (link well know request ids to logstash queries for them)